Withdrawals and Financial Aid

 Return of Title IV (Federal) Aid

-A complete withdrawal occurs when a student officially notifies UNF that they are withdrawing from all of their courses in a semester or from the University completely.
+A complete withdrawal occurs when a student officially notifies UNF that they are withdrawing from all of their courses in a term or from the University completely.

-An unofficial withdrawal occurs when a student stops attending all of the courses in a semester without officially withdrawing/notifying UNF or if a student receives a combination of all "F"s, "W"s (withdrawals), and/or "I"s (incompletes) at the completion of the semester.
+An unofficial withdrawal occurs when a student stops attending all of the courses in a term without officially withdrawing/notifying UNF or if a student receives a combination of all "F"s, "W"s (withdrawals) and/or "I"s (incompletes) at the completion of the term.

 - If a student stops attending without officially withdrawing, the last documented date of attendance will be the withdrawal date.